milanz14/6Wordle/README.md

 **Win/Loss Detection** — if the guess matches the solution exactly the player wins.
 If the player exhausts all 6 guesses without a correct answer the game ends in a loss and the solution is revealed.

-**Sound Effects** — Howler.js plays one of three sounds on submit, win, or loss.
-Volume is globally capped at 5% to avoid startling anyone.

 ---